vig0gne/zabbix_templates/README.md

 # zabbix_templates
-Templates for zabbix
+## Templates for zabbix

+### LAG Template/LAG_TEMPLATE.xml
-LAG Template/LAG_TEMPLATE.xml - It is template for monitoring LACP Aggregation ports.
+Template for monitoring LACP Aggregation ports.

-Cisco WLC Template - Template for automatic discovery LAPs, creation of host prototypes and assigning the template to its.
+### Cisco WLC Template
+Template for automatic discovery LAPs, creation of host prototypes and assigning the template to its.